unrealwork/atsd-use-cases/how-to/github/pr-report.md

 </p>
 </details>

-ATSD [Rule Engine](https://axibase.com/docs/atsd/rule-engine/) receives incoming JSON result sets and converts them into human-readable HTML reports.
+ATSD [Rule Engine](https://axibase.com/docs/atsd/rule-engine/) receives incoming JSON results and converts the information into human-readable HTML reports.
 Rule Engine generates reports based on [Conditions](https://axibase.com/docs/atsd/rule-engine/#condition-checking), in this case, immediately after the first sandbox launch and then daily at 5:00 AM server local time.
 The report is created by [Email Action](https://axibase.com/docs/atsd/rule-engine/email.html) which convert the JSON output into HTML table via [`jsonToLists`](https://axibase.com/docs/atsd/rule-engine/functions-table.html#jsontolists) function.

 The above JSON result sets will be converted to two outgoing email reports, sent to the defined subscriber list.